webo-agency/en/content/index.md

 delay: 3
 ---
 #title
-##### Strony Headless / PWA
+##### Headless & PWA Websites

 #description
-Wykonane w nowych technologiach, dostarczające maksimum wydajności zapewniające najwyższy standard bezpieczeństwa.
+Crafted with new technologies, delivering maximum performance and ensuring the highest security standards.
 ::::

 ::::offer-tile-md